 Commercial Boiler and Hot Water Solution

-The hot water supply on site was provided by a 3-kw immersion heater, running 24/7, this was producing unnecessary energy bills as the club was paying to heat hot water even when not in use.
+The hot water supply on site was provided by a 3-kw immersion heater, running 24/7, this was resulting in excessive energy bills as the club was paying to heat hot water even when not in use.

 The efficiency of a boiler will naturally diminish with age and at the time of OKEL’s site survey it was estimated that the boilers efficiency rating was estimated to be in the region of 60%.

-To provide our client with a reliable and high efficiency alternative boiler solution OKEL recommended upgrading to an ATAG XL110 “A” rated twin heat exchanger boiler system – The most efficient within Europe with a 99.3% gross efficiency.
+To provide our customer with a reliable and high efficiency alternative boiler solution, OKEL recommended upgrading to an ATAG Commercial XL110 “A” rated twin heat exchanger boiler system – The most efficient within Europe with a 99.3% gross efficiency.

 Due to the age of the inherent pipework in situ OKEL strongly advised against pressurising the wet central heating system with the new boiler as pressurisation of the system may expose weaker areas of pipe or fitting to additional stressors resulting in leaks and loss of system pressure.